-The Tuition Remission Form will only be required to be completed once per Academic Year, at the time of initial enrollment.
-There will be a \$50 academic year processing fee that will incorporate Fall, Spring, and Summer enrollments.
-Employment status will be checked prior to the start of each semester to confirm continued eligibility.
+The Tuition Remission Form will only be required to be completed once per academic year at the time of initial enrollment.
+A \$50 academic year processing fee will incorporate Fall, Spring, and Summer enrollments.
+Employment status will be checked before the start of each semester to confirm continued eligibility.

-Deadline for Tuition Remission Form:
+Deadline for Tuition Remission Form